Can Reishi Mushroom Help Anxiety, Stress, and Restorative Sleep?

 Long story short: if reishi can protect the nervous system from convulsions, then it’s more than likely it could help shield against stress, anxiety, and depression, too.
 In fact, its neuroprotective properties may explain its effects in other studies.

-Studies and herbalist traditions together show that reishi could form a strong foundation for fighting stress.
+Studies and herbalists together show that reishi could form a strong foundation for fighting stress.
 It may help depression and anxiety indirectly—though if diagnosed with a mental health condition, think of it as supplemental or additional support for symptoms, not a replacement.

 - Exclusive Offers